Question: I bought a home with FHA financing. We have a monthly insurance premium (MIP) with each payment. How do we get rid of this cost?

 “Effective for all loans closed on or after January 1, 2001, FHA’s annual mortgage insurance premium will automatically be canceled-once the unpaid principal balance, excluding the upfront MIP, reaches 78 percent of the lower of the initial sales price or appraised value based on the initial amortization schedule and pursuant to instructions contained in ML 00-38.
 Although the annual mortgage insurance premium will be canceled as described, the contract of insurance will remain in force for the loan’s full term.
 This mortgage insurance premium cancellation provision applies only to loans insured under the Mutual Mortgage Insurance (MMI) fund.
 The MMI fund does not include mortgages on condominiums or Section 203(k) rehabilitation loans, among others.”

-In other words, if you had a $100,000 FHA mortgage then to discontinue the payment of monthly mortgage insurance premiums the balance would have to be less than $78,000.
+In other words, if you had a $100,000 FHA mortgage originated between January 1, 2001 and before June 3, 2013 then to discontinue the payment of monthly mortgage insurance premiums the balance must be less than $78,000.
 Speak with lenders for specifics.